jacobjwood/aoc2024/README.md

 - Tuples/pairs are not hashable - need to declare a function.
 - Vector of tuples don't have a default constructor so are more verbose to create

+### Day 5

+- Hacky.
+Should be more efficient than this but brute force still works.